PADRESat/padre_meddea/README.rst

 PADRE launched on July 23rd, 2025.

-For information about the PADRE mission, see [PADRESat](https://github.com/PADRESat).
+For information about the PADRE mission, see `PADRESat <https://github.com/PADRESat>`_.

 Our documentation can be found at `http://padre-meddea.rtfd.io/ <http://padre-meddea.rtfd.io/>`_.